-This work will result in a refined list of candidate epiloci that will be pursued in the next objectives.
+The successful completion of this objective will yield a refined list of candidate epiloci that will be pursued in the next objectives.

-Objective #3: To establish candidate longevity epiloci that buffer the prior selected candidate Parkinson’s epiloci (for Parkinson's progression).
+Objective #3: To establish candidate longevity-related epiloci that buffer the effects of previously selected candidate PD-related epiloci on PD progression.

+Hypothesis 3: Changes in the DNA methylation of epiloci associated with decelerated aging identified in centenarians may also be able to buffer the deleterious effects of PD-related epiloci, contributing to a healthier lifespan.

 3a.
-This interplay of two fields of research (buffering epiloci in centenarians (8) as a model of successful aging [ELLI] and epiloci associated with Parkinson's progression) will further our understanding of the complex aspects of a healthy lifespan by identifying loci which, when altered epigenetically, may have important ramifications for the transition from illness to healthy lifespan.
+Using the IMEC centenarians’ epigenome results from our prior ISF-funded project, we will compare the overlapping candidate epiloci lists from Objectives #1 and #2 to the identified longevity epiloci that demonstrate opposite functionality to the hyper/hypo-methylated PD progression-related epiloci.

 3b.
-(9)Using the IMEC centenarians’ epigenome results from our prior ISF-funded project, we will compare the overlapped epiloci candidate list of Objectives #1 and #2 to the with Parkinson progression.
+This synergistic unification of two avenues of research (buffering epiloci in centenarians (9) as a model of successful aging [ELLI] and epiloci associated with PD progression) will further our understanding of the complex aspects of a healthy lifespan by identifying loci which, when altered epigenetically, may have important ramifications for the transition from illness to healthy lifespan.

-Objective #4: To establish an unprecedented cross-sectional view of the list of candidate epiloci (for Parkinson's progression) for functional studies in rodents.
+Objective #4: To establish an unprecedented cross-sectional view of the list of candidate epiloci associated with PD progression in functional rodent model studies.

+Hypothesis 4: As mice are widely used as animal models of human biology that mimic many relevant physiological processes, we hypothesize that similar methylation patterns and biological outcomes related to PD progression will be observed in mice, and may thus have potential for translation to humans.

-We will develop a comprehensive cross-sectional epigenetic reference using a Parkinson animal model (PD patients, TransPD, pre-PD subjects, and controls).
-We will sacrifice 20 animals in each group and subject them to physiological, biological, and molecular analyses.
-We will establish a link between the epigenetic profile of each group and their physiology.
-Comparison of these groups is expected to highlight changes in interactions and epigenome modifications associated with Parkinson's.
+We will develop a comprehensive cross-sectional epigenetic reference using a PD animal model (PD patients, TransPD, pre-PD subjects, and controls).
+We will sacrifice 20 animals from each group and subject them to physiological, biological, and molecular analyses with the aim of establishing a link between the epigenetic profile of each group and their physiology.
+Comparisons of these groups are expected to highlight changes in interactions and epigenomic modifications associated with Parkinson's.

-Research design & methods
+Research Design & Methods

-The decline in actual performance brought on by PD progression causes people to become secluded, severely impacting their health.
+The decline in actual performance brought on by PD progression causes affected individuals to become secluded, severely impacting their health.
 Thus, a deeper understanding of each person's unique epigenetic traits and functional capacities is crucial.
-In order to highlight the interactions among these variables and provide a predictive tool, we propose creating individualized epigenetic profiles of trans-PD subjects, and pre-PD and correlating them with their 18F–FDOPA PET-CT brain mapping classification.
+In order to highlight the interactions among these variables and provide a predictive tool to aid in patient diagnosis and assessment, we propose establishing the epigenetic profiles of control, trans-PD, pre-PD, and PD subjects who have been identified based on advanced brain mapping techniques, alongside comprehensive follow-up assessments, physiological and pathological evaluations, and insights from expert clinicians.

-This will theoretically enable us to pinpoint the crucial elements of both of our two primary research pillars—PD and epigenetics—and to create a model of the interrelationships between them.
-In practice, this model will help policymakers to better understand the characteristics and needs of those afflicted with this neurodegenerative disease.
-At the individual level, early detection of change and provision of novel preventive and ameliorative non-medication interventions provide individuals with strategies, compensation, and adaptation methods to avoid physical and emotional health consequences (12).
+This effort will theoretically enable us to pinpoint the crucial relationships that underlie the interplay between PD and epigenetics.
+In practice, our developed model will help policymakers better understand the characteristics and needs of those afflicted with this neurodegenerative disease.
+At the individual level, early detection of PD-related changes and the provision of novel preventive and ameliorative non-pharmacological interventions can additionally help provide individuals with strategies, compensation, and adaptive methods to avoid disease-related physical and emotional health consequences (12).

-Methods
+Methods for Objectives 1 and 2

 Study sample